OgnjenDev/Ruby-OS/README.md

 **Hello everyone I am the Creator of Ruby OS and thank you for the support!
-I need to move along my life and can't keep Ruby update😭**
+I need to move along my life and can't keep Ruby updated😭**

+**RIP Ruby OS 2024-2025**

 # 🔴 Ruby OS